 Jack is married to Nicole Breaux Miller, who is also a practicing attorney.
 He had two daughters.
 His daughter, Sarah, is married to Parker Mitchell, who is also a member of the firm.
 His 22-year-old daughter, Ashleigh, was killed by a drunk driver in 2002.

 Parker was admitted to the Louisiana Bar in 2013 and began practicing at the law firm of Jack Derrick Miller, Ltd. (Now Miller, Mitchell & Long, Ltd.).
 Throughout his career, he has been devoted to providing diligent, compassionate representation to his clients in his trial practice, which focuses on several areas of law: personal injury, family/domestic, and civil property.

 He previously worked as a contract attorney for the 15th Judicial District Defender’s Office, where he gained extensive experience in handling criminal cases, as well as Child in Need of Care cases.
 In addition to his trial practice, Parker has gained valuable experience in his appellate practice, which includes arguing before the Louisiana Supreme Court.
 He previously served as the president of the Acadia Parish Bar Association, and he presently serves as parliamentarian.
 He also serves as chairperson of the By-law Committee for the International Rice Festival, and he is a member of the Crowley Rotary Club.

 Parker obtained his undergraduate degree in Business Administration at the University of Louisiana at Lafayette.
 Following his undergraduate studies, he attended Southern University Law Center, where he graduated Cum Laude.

 While attending Southern University Law Center, he served as a legislative aide in the Louisiana State Senate.
 In addition, he served on the Moot Court Board and Law Review, while also working as a teaching assistant in legal writing and civil property.
 He was selected as the student Curriculum Committee Chair and received the Chancellor’s Leadership Award for his service.

-Parker is married to his wife, Sarah, and the two presently have one child, in addition to their labrador, Fancy, who is also considered to be one of their children.
+Parker and his wife, Sarah, presently have two children, in addition to their labrador, Fancy, who is also considered to be one of their children.